 In our city, bins are supplied for all three main categories: garbage, recycling, and yard waste, and they will drop off, on request, a container for recycling motor oil and oil filters.
 Not all towns do.

 I have to wonder how much the environment is actually being helped by two additional trash pick up vehicles now driving each route: the original “garbage truck,” and the two additional ones for recyclables and for yard trimmings.

-It seems to me that since recycling is mandated by law, then waste management companies must also be mandated to pick up any and all items deemed recyclable by these laws.
+It seems to this author that since recycling is mandated by law, then waste management companies must also be mandated to pick up any and all items deemed recyclable by these laws!